Home / publications / commentaries /

 Figure 2

-Fluctuations in the main countries of origin for asylum seekers are not unusual (p.
-17).
-For example, Zimbabwean citizens received a third of all asylum grants in 2009 but this fell to less than 3% by 2012.
+Fluctuations in the main countries of origin of asylum seekers are not unusual.
+For example, Zimbabwean nationals accounted for one-third of all asylum grants in 2009, but just 3% in 2012.

 Figure 3